Mitzura Arghezi: Artistic and editorial fame

 Arghezi also found steady employment as a voice actress: the Radio Broadcasting Company had her appear in numerous radio plays, including at least two by her father, and also made her a co-host of the show De toate pentru toți.
 Alongside Ludovic Antal, she voiced a version of the Book of Toys, which, beginning in 1984, was sold as a collectible LP by Electrecord.
 Also in 1984, she starred in the comedy The Secret of Bacchus, followed in 1987 by The Secret of Nemesis.
 She was allowed to travel in the West, and visited the United States at some point in the 1980s.
 As she reported in 2002: "I did not like it, I wouldn't have defected there, not for a million dollars".
+During 1986, she engaged in a public polemic with literary historians Șerban Cioculescu and Nicolae Manolescu, who had probed into her father's foreign origins, arguing that these had been insufficiently or unreliably documented.